End-to-End Data Movement: Paradigm Reexamination and Principles for Efficiency: Six Common Paradigms

 \begin{itemize} \item Packet Loss Rate = 0.0046\% ($4.6 \times 10^{-5}$) \item Assuming a standard 1500-byte frame: BER $\approx (4.6 \times 10^{-5}) / (1500~\text{bytes/frame} \times 8~\text{bits/byte}) \approx 4 \times 10^{-9}$ \end{itemize}

 This result---a BER of $4 \times 10^{-9}$, meaning roughly 4 erroneous bits in every billion---confirms that packet loss is negligible in well-engineered backbones.
+Note that using jumbo frames would further reduce the implied BER.

-This theoretical upper bound of network quality is corroborated by practical, large-scale experience.
-In September 2018, using the setup shown on page 19, Appendix 6.1 of \cite{r8} (see also Fig.~\ref{fig:fig12}), a production trial run was carried out for 1 PB transfer in 29~hours over a 5,000-mile 100 Gbps WAN loop.
+The operational lower bound on error rates is corroborated by practical, large-scale experience.
+In September 2018, using the setup shown on page 19, Appendix 6.1 of \cite{Kissel2020ESnet} (see also Fig.~\ref{fig:slac-testbed}), a production trial run was carried out for 1 PB transfer in 29~hours over a 5,000-mile 100~Gbps WAN loop.
 The setup was designed and implemented at SLAC National Accelerator Laboratory, using equipment that, at the time of deployment, was three years past its initial deployment.
-The trial was reported in \cite{r4}.
-Of the hardware-limited 80 Gbps bandwidth, with full encryption and checksumming, an average utilization of 76.63 Gbps was achieved.
-This production-scale result provides practical evidence that packet loss did not constrain throughput.
+The trial was reported in \cite{ESnet2018Record}.
+Of the hardware-limited 80~Gbps bandwidth, with full encryption and checksumming, an average utilization of 76.63~Gbps was achieved.
+This result directly contradicts the notion that packet loss is the dominant limiter in modern, well-engineered wide-area backbones.